Not So Fast — Microsoft Paint Isn't Dead & Gone

 Update: July 25, 2017: Microsoft heard your outrage about the reported loss of MS Paint and has a happy response: Contrary to early reports, Paint is not disappearing.
 Instead, after the Fall Creators Update rolls out, it will live in the Windows Store, where anyone can download it for free.

-In response to a request for comment, a Microsoft spokesperson offered the following statement, emphasizing the upgraded tools available in Paint 3D:
+In response to a request for comment, a Microsoft spokesperson offered the following statement, emphasising the upgraded tools available in Paint 3D:

 “MS Paint is not going away.
 In addition to the new 3D capabilities, many of the MS Paint features people know and love like photo editing and 2D creation are in Paint 3D — the new app for creativity, available for free with the Windows 10 Creators update.
 In the future, we will offer MS Paint in the Windows Store also for free and continue to provide new updates and experiences to Paint 3D so people have the best creative tools all in one place.”